-There has been no significant change in the financial performance or the financial position of the Company's group since the balance sheet date of December 31, 2020 up to the date of this Registration Document.
-For more information, please refer to chapter 1 "Risk Factors", chapter 3 "Business" and to note 29 "Commitments" of ours consolidated financial statements, incorporated by reference in this Registration Document (see chapter 7 "Information Incorporated by Reference" on page 244).
+There has been no significant change in either (i) the financial performance or (ii) the financial position of the Company's group since the balance sheet date of December 31 2019 up to the date of this Registration Document.
+For more information, please refer to chapter 1 "Risk Factors", chapter 3 "Business" and to note 30 "Commitments" of the IFRS consolidated financial statements.

-3.6 Collaboration Agreements
+3.6.
+Collaboration Agreements